 While Ornish's research offered results, his program was not immediately embraced by all health insurers.
 He worked for 16 years with the Centers for Medicare and Medicaid Services to create in 2010 a new coverage category called intensive cardiac rehabilitation (ICR), which focuses on comprehensive lifestyle changes.

 Since then, Medicare has reimbursed costs for Ornish's Program for Reversing Heart Disease, a 72-hour ICR for people who have had heart attacks, chest pain, heart valve repair, coronary artery bypass, heart or lung bypass, or coronary angioplasty or stenting.
-(Medicare also pays for ICR programs created by the Pritikin Longevity Center and by the Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital.)

 In an interview, Ornish discussed the current thinking on reversing heart disease.
 Here is an edited transcript of the conversation.

 A: Coronary heart disease is when the heart can't feed itself.
 The heart pumps blood to the body, but it first pumps blood to feed itself through coronary arteries.
 Over time, if they get clogged, then the heart can't pump enough blood to feed itself.
 Blood carries oxygen, and oxygen is fuel for the heart.
 If the heart doesn't get enough oxygen, in the short term it can cause angina or chest pain.
 Over a longer period of time, everything downstream may die and turn into scar tissue; that's what we commonly refer to as a heart attack.
 If it's a small area, you live; if it's a big area, you don't.